 Potential for optimisation still includes paying attention to lower fuel consumption when purchasing new vehicles.
-This is already being taken into account, as new additions and replacements to the company fleet have to be a hybrid or a fully-electric vehicle.
-This company policy was implemented in 2020 and shows effects in 2022 where emissions for diesel were lower than in 2020, but emissions for petrol (also hybrids) went up as we exchanged older diesel cars for new petrol-hybrid and fully electric vehicles.
+This is constantly being taken into account, as new additions and replacements to the company fleet have to be a hybrid or a fully-electric vehicle.
+This company policy was implemented in 2020 and shows great effects as emissions for diesel and petrol have decreased significantly over the past years but emissions for plug-in hybrids went up as we keep exchangind older diesel cars for new petrol-hybrid and fully electric vehicles.